 Duilia de Mello, Ph.D., Vice Provost for Global Strategies, is an ordinary professor of physics.
 She is responsible for overseeing the University's international programs and intitatives, increasing the international presence of The Catholic University of America as a research institution, and supporting initiatives that engage faculty and students in experiences in research, teaching, and learning throughout the world.
 She supervises the Office of Global Strategies, which includes CUAbroad, the Office of International Student and Scholar Services, and the Intensive English Program.

 Lynn Mayer, Ph.D., Vice Provost for Teaching and Dean of Undergraduate Studies, is an associate professor of social work.
-Her major responsibilities include overseeing the First-Year Experience program, University Honors Program, and the Center for Academic and Career Success.
+Her major responsibilities include overseeing the Center for Teaching Excellence, the First-Year Experience program, the University Honors Program, and the Center for Academic and Career Success.
 Dr. Mayer is leading the development of the university-wide core curriculum for undergraduates.
 She handles undergraduate academic appeals.

 David P. Long, M.A., M.Phil., S.T.L., J.C.L., Assistant Provost, serves as the chief of academic operations.
 His major responsibilities include the day-to-day administration of the Office of the Provost, directing training for academic area administrative personnel, issuing University-wide communications on behalf of the Provost, conducting strategic management analysis for operational effectiveness, assisting in academic area budgeting and planning, and crisis management.